 The Most Common Draft Beer ProbleM

 The most common problem with a draft system is incorrect temperature.
 When the beer gets warm, it foams, and the retailer loses profits because foam is approximately 25% beer.
 If the retailer is throwing away 25% of the beer in a keg, they are pouring away several hundreds of dollars in lost profits a week.

-When beer gets too cold, the carbonation in the beer stays in the beer until it is consumed and released in the customer’s stomach.
+When beer gets too cold, the beer's carbonation stays in the beer until consumed and released in the customer’s stomach.
 This also results in lost profits because the customer cannot drink as much.
-So, either way, if the beer is too warm or the beer is too cold, the beer’s quality is at risk and profits from beer sales will be lost.
+So, either way, if the beer is too warm or the beer is too cold, the beer’s quality is at risk, and profits from beer sales will be lost.